Fish stocks: The stock concept

 All species have geographic limits to their distribution, which are determined by their tolerance to environmental conditions, and their ability to compete successfully with other species.
 In marine environments this may be less evident than on land because there are fewer topographical boundaries, however, discontinuities still exist, produced for example by mesoscale and sub-mesoscale circulations that minimize long-distance dispersal of fish larvae.

 For fish, it is rare for an individual to reproduce randomly with all other individuals of that species within its biological range.
 There is a tendency to form a structured series of discrete populations which have a degree of reproductive isolation from each other in space, in time, or in both.
 This isolation is reflected in the development between sub-populations of genetic differences, morphological variations and exposure to different chemical regimes and parasitic species.
 Sub-populations also respond to fishing in such a way that fishing on one population appears to have no effect on the population dynamics of a neighbouring population.

 The currently accepted definition of a stock in fisheries science, is that of Begg et al. (1999), “…[a “stock”] describes characteristics of semi-discrete groups of fish with some definable attributes which are of interest to fishery managers.”

-Stock identification is a field of fisheries science which aims to identify these subpopulations, based on a number of techniques.This concept is applied in sustainable development goal14 where target 14.4 is measured a fish stock sustainability indicator 14.4.1.
+Stock identification is a field of fisheries science which aims to identify these subpopulations, based on a number of techniques.This concept is applied in sustainable development goal 14 where target 14.4 is measured a fish stock sustainability indicator 14.4.1.

 Straddling stock

-The United Nations defines straddling stocks as "stocks of fish such as pollock, which migrate between, or occur in both, the economic exclusion zone (EEZ) of one or more states and the high seas".
+The United Nations defines straddling stocks as "stocks of fish such as pollock, which migrate between, or occur in both, the economic exclusion zones (EEZ) of one or more states and the high seas".
 Sovereign responsibility must be worked out in collaboration with neighbouring coastal states and fishing entities.
 Usually this is done through the medium of an intergovernmental regional organisation set up for the purpose of coordinating the management of that stock.

 Straddling stocks are usually pelagic, rather than demersal.
 Demersal species move less than pelagic species, since they tend to relate to bottom topography.
 Pelagic species are more mobile, their movements influenced by ocean temperatures and the availability of zooplankton as food.
 Example pelagic fish are capelin, herring, whiting, mackerel and redfish, There are, however, a few demersal species that are straddling, such as the Greenland halibut migrates in feeding/spawning migrations to Greenland in the west and to the Faeroes in the east.

 Straddling stock can be compared with transboundary stock.
 Straddling stock range both within an EEZ as well as in the high seas.
 Transboundary stock range in the EEZs of at least two countries.
 A stock can be both transboundary and straddling.